Get to know the Nordic Countries

 The Nordic countries are the happiest countries in the world

-Norway is no. 1 in happiness.
-After placing fourth in 2016, Norway is now the world’s happiest country, according to the 2017 World Happiness Report.
-Other top countries on the list include the Nordic neighbours, Denmark (no.2) and Iceland (no. 3)
+Finland is no. 1 in happiness.
+Finland is now the world’s happiest country, according to the 2018 World Happiness Report.
+Other top countries on the list include the Nordic neighbours, Norway (no. 2), Denmark (no.3) and Iceland (no. 4)